Earthquakes cannot be predicted based on current research and technology.

 Forecasts are improved as our theoretical understanding of earthquakes grows, and geological models are tested against observation.
 Long-term forecasts (years to decades) are currently much more reliable than short to medium-term forecasts (days to months).

 With earthquake forecasts, it is common to see phrases such as there is a XX% chance of a magnitude X occurring within X days/months/years.
-The USGS has recently started producing aftershock forecasts for large earthquakes occurring within their area of responsibility, such as the M7.1 earthquake near Anchorage, Alaska last November.
+The USGS has recently started producing aftershock forecasts for large earthquakes occurring within their area of responsibility, such as the M7.1 earthquake near Anchorage, Alaska in November 2018.

 Earthquake forecasts are usually based on the three following theories: